 In 2006, I took the bold and exciting step of leaving my old life in London and moving to India to start a brand new one.
 Utterly captivated by the exoticism of the country on previous visits, I was in search of a life changing adventure and keen to call India my home.
-Being a city girl at heart, I chose at first to live among the colourful desert towns of Rajasthan but when I fell pregnant with my son, it was time for a rethink.
-I had spent an idyllic childhood growing up in the English countryside.
-Halcyon days exploring the great outdoors were exactly what I wanted my own child to have.
+Being a city girl at heart, I chose at first to live among the colourful desert towns of Rajasthan but when I fell pregnant with my son, it was time for a bit of a rethink.
+I had spent an idyllic childhood growing up in the English countryside - halcyon days spent exploring the great outdoors were exactly what I wanted to give my own child.
 It didn’t take long to decide…

-I found the ideal spot in the nearby village of Patnem — a character-filled two bedroomed house at the end of a leafy lane.
-Surrounded by Goan families who had lived there for generations, we would not only have beach life but the added dimension of a dense, jungly forest and a panorama of green fields behind.
-I said yes on the spot and we have lived there happily ever since.
-Becoming a part of village life recalled memories for me of my own childhood — especially exchanging greetings with friendly neighbours and local shop owners, which is an enjoyable and important part of our day.
-My son goes to the village kindergarten, an amazing enterprise run by enthusiastic teachers and volunteers from the village and abroad.
-We often walk to school across the buffalo field, taking note of the seasonal changes around us, watching the cashews, mangoes and jackfruit swell and fall.
+I found the ideal spot in the nearby village of Patnem — a character-filled pagoda shaped house at the end of a leafy lane on the edge of the jungle.
+Surrounded by Goan families who had lived there for generations, we would not only have access to local beach life but with the added dimension of the dense, jungly forest and lush panorama of green fields surrounding us.
+I said yes on the spot.
+We have continued to lived there happily in this very spot ever since.
+Becoming a part of village life recalled memories for me of my own childhood — especially exchanging greetings with friendly neighbours and local shop owners, which are always an enjoyable and important part of our day.
+My son went to the nearby village kindergarten, an amazing enterprise run by enthusiastic teachers and volunteers from the village and abroad.
+We would take a short cut across the buffalo field, taking note of the seasonal changes around us, watching the cashews, mangoes and jackfruit swell and fall.

 At home, we have a great affection for the herds of cows and buffalos who mooch back and forth past our front gate all day, as well as for the roosters and chickens who scratch around in our yard.
 My own personal thrill comes from having coconut and mango trees growing in the garden — not bad for a girl from London.
 These formative experiences have shaped my son’s early love of nature, along with his unquestioning acceptance of people from all nationalities, faiths and backgrounds.
 It is an extraordinary start to life and one I am proud to give him.

 Living where we do inevitably means being very busy socially too.
 This can sometimes get a bit intense (to put it mildly) but is part and parcel of village life — a scenario far, far removed from the lives of my friends in the West, compelled by bitter winters and long working hours to hibernate socially half of the year.
-While I work extremely hard at running my own business, I make a conscious effort to make the time for yoga classes, beach walks and the company of inspirational people.
+Whilst I work extremely hard at running my own business, I make a conscious effort to make time for yoga, long beach walks and the company of inspirational people.
 Living in Patnem has definitely allowed me to network more easily and it provides a great platform from which to help promote local businesses.
-We are all connected to and caught up in each others’ worlds.
+We are all connected to, and entwined,in each others’ worlds.